How to Sell a House By Owner in Maine

 - Declutter each space: Go room by room and clear out any unnecessary items so every space feels larger and more organized.

-- Depersonalize your home: Remove or store highly personal belongings such as family photos.
-This will help buyers visualize themselves living in the house.
+- Depersonalize your home: Remove or store highly personal belongings such as family photos and sports memorabilia to help buyers visualize themselves living in the house.

 - Deep clean: Make the home shine by applying a thorough deep cleaning.
 Make it easier on yourself by hiring a professional cleaning service.